 Ultimately, working patterns will become less routine and not necessarily 9-5, Monday to Friday.
 Instead people may want to start early or finish late.
 Firms need to view this as an opportunity, acting to reduce overhead costs such as office space and invest in the technology that supports not only the firms’ requirements, but the requirements of their staff and their client base.

 As these changes take hold, firms will need an ability to quickly react and adapt procedures and processes.
 For example, the firms of the future will need the ability to quickly adapt processes to ensure business can be conducted according to staff and consumer demands.

-In summary, the technology many firms demand must ensure staff can collaborate effectively, processes can quickly be adapted, the client experience is enhanced, the needs of staff are satisfied and the software is provided within a secure cloud-based environment.
+In summary, the technology many firms demand must ensure staff can collaborate effectively, processes can quickly be adapted, the client experience is enhanced, the needs of staff are satisfied, and the software is provided within a secure Cloud-based environment.
 This will enable law firms to scale and ultimately take advantage of the wider opportunities that exist.
-As PracticeEvolve, incorporating SOS and Linetime, we understand these demands which is exactly why we remain committed to supporting the current desktop application in the long term but, in parallel, offering a clear pathway to the cloud.
+At PracticeEvolve we understand these demands which is exactly why we remain committed to supporting the current desktop application in the long term but, in parallel, offering a clear pathway to the Cloud.

 Talk to one of our team today, if you are looking to get more from your software, and we can arrange a free, no-obligation demo.